gregoiresage/pebble-gbitmap-lib/README.md

 ---------------------

 1. Copy gbitmap_tools.c/.h in your project
-2. Modify your wscript like in the examples and use directly the compiled library (.a)
+2. Or modify your wscript like in the examples and use directly the compiled library (.a)